 The Amoses waited a day to report you missing.
 You had a habit of disappearing, but it was never more than a day.
 You were always back by sundown.
 No exceptions.

 I knew this absence was different.
 You’d left to confront your past.
-I believed it was something that needed to be done before you left for good, so I didn’t tell anyone.
+I believed it was something that needed to be done before you left for bigger things, so I didn’t tell anyone.
 I sneaked into your room and took your father’s letter to keep the police from interfering with your healing.
 By accident, I knocked over a box on your desk.

 Letters spilled over the floor.
 Dozens of them, written on the same yellowed paper as the one I held in my hand.
 I scooped them back into the box and took it with me when I left.